By Zephaniah Chukwudum – Data and Analytics Lead – Microsoft UK.

 There’s so much choice in today’s market.
-It can be challenging to find new ways to differentiate your service and deliver competitive advantage to truly stand out.
+Finding new ways to differentiate your service and deliver a competitive advantage to stand out can be challenging.
 The standard advice is to drive innovation.
-But in a year of severe disruption, how can even more change be beneficial?
+But how can even more, change be beneficial in a year of severe disruption?
 How can you start the journey?
 And what tools are available to help?

-I’ve witnessed this culture change in action, and the positive results are widely recognised by other business leaders: in a Harvard Business Review report, 91 percent of respondents agreed that effective data and analytics strategies are essential.
-Strikingly, however, only 20 percent rated their organisations as mature in this area.
+I’ve witnessed this culture change, and other business leaders widely recognise the positive results.
+In a Harvard Business Review report, 91% of respondents agreed that adequate data and analytics strategies are essential.
+Strikingly, however, only 20 per cent rated their organisations as mature in this area.

 Becoming data-driven isn’t a quick journey.
-At Microsoft, it involved breaking down data silos and making many other changes to the way we worked.
-Our teams still find it helpful to review and adjust their journey continuously, based on changing external and internal factors.
+At Microsoft, it involved breaking down data silos and making many other changes to how we worked.
+Our teams still find it helpful to continuously review and adjust their journey based on changing external and internal factors.
 But successful transformations start by getting the basics right and building out from there.
-I’d like to share four key ways in which you can use data to speed your journey to innovation.
+I want to share four key ways you can use data to speed your journey to innovation.

 - Get a single, holistic view of business performance to drive innovation

-Whether it’s structured, semi-structured, or unstructured, data comes from many different sources.
+Data comes from many different sources, whether structured, semi-structured, or unstructured.
 So how can you best use all those data streams, repositories and silos to unlock insights and feed innovation?

 Let me give an example.
-The industrial technology firm Smiths Group has five business divisions that each had different data strategies, systems and reporting – they had 800 applications across the business.
-Employees found that, to get a holistic view across the organisation, they had to manually extract data from many sources.
+The industrial technology firm Smiths Group has five business divisions with different data strategies, systems and reporting – they have 800 applications across the business.
+Employees found that they had to manually extract data from many sources to get a holistic view across the organisation.

 2. Improve and simplify decision making